hmtabernero/StePar/README.md

 	$ sudo apt upgrade
 	$ sudo apt install python3-numpy python3-scipy gfortran build-essential

 	Note: Debian is so stable that it hurts.
-Its software is incredibly reliable, but also incredibly old () Arch or Arch-based (i.e. Manjaro):
+Its software is incredibly reliable, but also incredibly old.

+Arch or Arch-based (i.e. Manjaro):

 	$ sudo pacman -Syy